4 Protestant Reformation & America

 You’ll note this was called the Reformation, not the Formation.
 Protestants hoped to return the Church to an earlier, purer state – the way they imagined it to have been before its assimilation into the Roman Empire.
 They aimed to scrub away barnacles that had accreted onto the early version, like saints, stigmata, and relics.
 Luther’s initial protest symbolically came on All Saint’s Day, also known as All Hallow’ Eve (10.31), the sort of neo-pagan holiday he abhorred.
 Luther wanted the early Roman corruptions like Christmas celebrations washed clean, though a story developed later, perhaps as a way to reconcile traditions, that Luther put the first candles on winter evergreens to commemorate Christ’s birth.
 German Protestants viewed the Christmas Tree as a less anthropomorphic representation of Christ or the Three Wise Men and less profane than the mistletoes pagans used in mid-winter fertility rituals.
 Legend credited Luther with popularizing the medieval German “paradise tree” after a 1536 vision walking in the woods and German colonists brought the yule tree to Pennsylvania.
 Sélestat, along the French-German border, claims the first recorded Christmas tree earlier, in 1521.
 Nonetheless, many early Protestants, including Puritans in America, banned Christmastide or portions thereof.
 Colonial New Englanders outlawed Christmas between 1659 and 1681 and English Puritans did so in the mid-17th century when they controlled the country.

 Protestant services were conducted in local languages, or vernaculars, rather than Latin, so that people could understand what was being said.
 They streamlined the Seven Catholic Sacraments to three: Baptism, Eucharist, and Penance.
 A key hallmark of Protestantism was sermons, of which Luther wrote and published many.
-In the spirit of participation rather than being administered to, Protestant congregations sang their own hymns.
+In the spirit of participation rather than being administered to, Protestant congregations sang their own hymns rather than just listening to choirs.
 Luther himself wrote hymns, most famously “A Mighty Fortress Is Our God,” as did Lutheran J.S.
 Bach a century later.
 Most importantly, Protestants believed that the Bible should be in the hands of the congregation, translated into their respective vernaculars.
 Luther was a Bible professor who promoted sola scriptura: vesting authority in Scripture and Scripture alone, not the Church, with verses used as talking points for sermons and participatory Sunday schools more expansive than Catholic homilies.
 This Scriptural emphasis was incidentally revolutionary in another way because it required literacy and future Protestants led the movement for compulsory public education.
 The back-to-basics focus on participation, simplicity, equality, and Scripture created what early Protestants called the Priesthood of All Believers.
 Though they left room for ministers to sermonize and administer baptism and communion, everyone in the congregation was a “priest” in their own right.
 You can see the democratic implications of the Reformation, that we’ll connect below to American politics.

 Luther in Worms, Woodcut, Artist Unknown, c.
 1577